QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

 ==========

-The model features a static linear demand curve and a "time-to-grow" structure for cattle
+The model features a static linear demand curve and a "time-to-grow" structure for cattle.

-Let :math:`p_t` be the price of slaughtered beef, :math:`m_t` the cost of preparing an animal for slaughter, :math:`h_t` the holding cost for a mature animal, :math:`\gamma_1 h_t` the holding cost for a yearling, and :math:`\gamma_0 h_t` the holding cost for a calf
+Let :math:`p_t` be the price of slaughtered beef, :math:`m_t` the cost of preparing an animal for slaughter, :math:`h_t` the holding cost for a mature animal, :math:`\gamma_1 h_t` the holding cost for a yearling, and :math:`\gamma_0 h_t` the holding cost for a calf.

 The cost processes :math:`\{h_t, m_t \}_{t=0}^\infty` are exogenous,
-while the price process :math:`\{p_t \}_{t=0}^\infty` is determined within a rational expectations equilibrium
+while the price process :math:`\{p_t \}_{t=0}^\infty` is determined within a rational expectations equilibrium.

-Let :math:`x_t` be the breeding stock, and :math:`y_t` be the total stock of cattle
+Let :math:`x_t` be the breeding stock, and :math:`y_t` be the total stock of cattle.

 The law of motion for the breeding stock is